-The Special Educational Needs and Disability Tribunal (or SENDIST) considers parents’ appeals against the decisions of Education and Library Boards about children’s special educational needs, where the parents cannot reach agreement with the Board.
+The Special Educational Needs and Disability Tribunal (or SENDIST) considers parents’ appeals against the decisions of the Education Authority about children’s special educational needs, where the parents cannot reach agreement with the Education Authority.
 It also deals with claims of disability discrimination in relation to children at school.

 A Brief Guide for Parents